SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Offload_database/Configuring_data_offloads.md

     - To customize the name of the table containing the snapshot data in the offload database, specify a custom name next to *Remote table name*.

-    - If all previous values should be removed from the database each time a new snapshot is offloaded, make sure the final option *Only keep the latest parameter value in the database* is not selected.
-If all values should be kept, make sure the option is selected.
+    - If all previous values should be removed from the database each time a new snapshot is offloaded, make sure the option *Only keep the latest parameter value in the database* is selected.
+If this option is not selected, all values will be kept.

 ## Disabling data offloads to the offload database on element level